custom-components/pyscript/docs/reference.rst

 contexts.
 But for interactive debugging and development, you might want your Jupyter session to access variables and functions defined in a script file.

-Here is the naming convention for each file's global context:
+Here is the naming convention for each file's global context (upper case mean any value;
+lower case are actual fixed names):

   ======================================= ===========================
   pyscript file path                      global context name